keras-team/keras-hub/API_DESIGN_GUIDE.md

 ## Prioritize multi-lingual support

-We strive to keep KerasNLP a friendly and useful library for speakers of all languages.
+We strive to keep KerasHub a friendly and useful library for speakers of all languages.
 In general, prefer designing workflows that are language agnostic, and do not involve logic (e.g. stemming) that need to be rewritten per-language.